ferrilab/bitvec/doc/Bit Patterns.md

   the type remembers how to find the correctly aligned pointer.
 - the lowest 3 bits of the length counter for selecting the bit under the head pointer
-- the *next* (3 + log<sub>2</sub>(bit width)) bits of the length counter address
-  the first dead bit *after* the live span ends.
+- the *next* log<sub>2</sub>(bit size) bits of the length counter index the first *dead* bit *after* the slice ends.
-- the remaining high bits index the final *storage fundamental* of the slice, counting from the correctly aligned address in the pointer.
+- the remaining high bits count how many total storage fundamentals are included in the bit pointer domain.

 ## Value Patterns